tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 ## Notice ##

-This is area of current research by Andrew Cassey and Ben Smith (both at Washington State University - a paper will be forthcoming).
+This is area of current research by Andrew Cassey and Ben Smith (both at Washington State University - a paper has been submitted to JUE -- [working paper available here](http://faculty.ses.wsu.edu/WorkingPapers/Cassey/wp2012-8.pdf)).
 If you want  to use our code to test critical values for your area of interest, feel free.
 But, don't be a jerk, give us credit.